 There are countless ways to incorporate movement into your lessons to make them more fun without busting your budget, and you’ll more than likely figure out how to incorporate movement at various times throughout the day without too much thought once you get started – better yet, nearly every way to incorporate movement into your lessons is free.

-is a teaching strategy that promotes class participation and deepens student understanding of concepts and topics.
-And, students will have more fun learning when they are given the opportunity to think on their own, work in pairs to solve a problem or draw a conclusion, and share their ideas with the class.
+In reality, think-pair-share is a teaching strategy that promotes class participation and deepens student understanding of concepts and topics.
+And, students will have more fun learning when they are given the opportunity to think on their own, work in pairs to solve a problem or draw a conclusion, and share their ideas with the class. teacher strategies

 They’ll think they’re just talking, when they really are learning through explaining and sharing with a partner.
 Again, this is one way to make any lesson fun without busting your budget.